A. Philip Randolph: Civil rights leader

 Nonetheless, the Fair Employment Act is generally considered an important early civil rights victory.
 Executive Order 8802 read: "There shall be no discrimination in the employment of workers in defense industries or the government because of race, creed, color or national origin".
 Randolph dropped his demand for an integrated military, which he seems to have privately regarded as unrealistic and only made as a bargaining chip in his talks with Roosevelt.
-The draft involved young men from all 48 states, and the bloc of conservative Southern whites in Congress would have fought fiercely against an executive order for an integrated military.
+The draft involved young men from all 48 states, and the bloc of conservative Southern whites in Congress would have fiercely fought an executive order for an integrated military.
 By contrast, most of the defense-related industry was in the Northeast, the Midwest, and California, so executive Order 8802 had only limited impact in the South.
 The proposed march on Washington was a turning point in the civil rights movement.
-One black newspaper wrote at the time, "it demonstrated to the Doubting Thomases among us that only mass action can pry open the doors that have been erected against America's black minority".
-Before 1941, black leaders had generally sought to lobby white politicians to change the laws.
+One Black newspaper wrote at the time, "it demonstrated to the Doubting Thomases among us that only mass action can pry open the doors that have been erected against America's Black minority".
+Before 1941, Black leaders had generally sought to lobby white politicians to change the laws.
 After 1941, there was a tendency to bypass politicians and instead engage in protests.
-Executive Order 8802 led to an exodus of blacks out of the South comparable to the Great Migration of the early 20th century.
+Executive Order 8802 led to an exodus of Black people out of the South comparable to the Great Migration of the early 20th century.
 For example, in every month of 1942, about 10,000 Afro-Americans from the South, mostly from Texas and Louisiana, settled in the Los Angeles area, to take jobs in the well-paying aviation industry.

 The movement continued to gain momentum.
 Unlike World War I, Randolph supported the war effort in World War II under the slogan "Double Victory", meaning victory over fascism abroad and racism at home.
-In 1942, an estimated 18,000 blacks gathered at Madison Square Garden to hear Randolph kick off a campaign against discrimination in the military, war industries, government agencies, and labor unions.
+In 1942, an estimated 18,000 Black people gathered at Madison Square Garden to hear Randolph kick off a campaign against discrimination in the military, war industries, government agencies, and labor unions.

-During the Philadelphia transit strike of 1944, the government backed African-American workers' striking to gain positions formerly limited to white employees.

 Leaders of the March on Washington for Jobs and Freedom marching from the Washington Monument to the Lincoln Memorial, August 28, 1963.